Optimization via a Control-Centric Framework: Generalized Nash Equilibrium Seeking Problems

 and each firm incurs a quadratic production cost $Q_k(\mathbf{x}_k) = \tfrac{1}{2}\|\mathbf{x}_k\|^2$.
 The shared constraints consist of one linear equality (a target supply in the first market) and market capacities,

-The simulations in Fig.~\ref{fig:Cournot_decay} confirm that the Cournot game behaves in line with the theoretical predictions of Theorem~\ref{thm:S1}.
-The exponential law converges asymptotically, whereas the FT and FxT dynamics drive the stationarity vector to zero in bounded time.
-The PT design enforces convergence exactly at the user-specified horizon.
-The CPU-time results in Table~\ref{tab:Cournot_cpu} show that all four designs achieve convergence with comparable computational effort, with the PT case being particularly efficient in this instance.
-In addition, the trajectories of the multipliers and aggregate market quantities verify that both the linear equality and convex inequality constraints remain satisfied along the solution path, thereby validating the applicability of the OLF-based dynamics in this game-theoretic setting.
+The simulations in Fig.~\ref{fig:Cournot_decay} confirm that the Cournot game behaves in line with the predictions of Thm.~\ref{thm:S1}: the exponential law converges asymptotically, the FT and FxT dynamics drive the stationarity vector to zero in bounded time, and the PT design enforces convergence exactly at the user-specified horizon.
+The corresponding wall-clock CPU times are 163, 89, 76, and 52 ms for Exp, FT, FxT, and PT, respectively.
+The trajectories of the multipliers and aggregate market quantities (not shown) verify that both the linear equality and affine inequality constraints remain satisfied along the solution path, validating the applicability of the OLF-based dynamics in this game-theoretic setting.